mvdzel/zira/README.md

-docs/ Generated HTML from the EA project
+docs/ Generated HTML from the Enterprise Architect project

-artifacts/ Different version of the ZiRA model, XLSX, MAX, XML, ArchMate
+artifacts/ Different generated versions of the ZiRA model (master source is the ZiRA Enterprise Architect Project): XLSX, MAX, XML, ArchMate

 zira2xls/ Converts the MAX export of the ZiRA into a spreadsheet